EdwardLiuyc/StaticMapping/README.md

 - mrvm output to a special format data file and can be transformed to pcd independently
 - mrvm output center of voxels
 - **add more config files and .sh files for other sensor-sets**
+- using ecef or some other coordinate system instead of utm
+- gravity alignment (in pose extrapolator)